wecarsoniv/augmented-pca/docs/source/contents/introduction.rst

-In adversarial AugmentedPCA (aAPCA), the augmenting objective is to make the factors *orthogonal* to a set of concomitant data, in addition to having the factors explain the variance of the original observed or primary data.
+In adversarial AugmentedPCA (aAPCA), the augmenting objective is to make the factors *orthogonal* to a set of concomitant data, in addition to having the factors explain the variance of the original observed or primary data. aAPCA can be used in situations where one wishes to enforce *invariance* of latent components to a set of concomitant data, and is equivalent to an adversarial autoencoder with a single hidden layer.
 Below is a diagram depicting the relationship between primary data, concomitant data, and the resulting aAPCA factors.

 .. image:: ../_static/img/aapca_diagram.png
     :alt: aAPCA diagram